Theoi-Meteoroi/Winsen_ZH03B/README.md

 See the wiki for more information on the device and how to connect.

-This project is licensed under the terms of the MIT license
+This project is licensed under the terms of the GPL v3 license

 Sensors can be obtained here: